 Funeral services will be held at 11:00 am, Saturday, January 11, 2020, at the Bountiful 41st Ward, 33 South Moss Hill Drive, Bountiful, Utah.
 Viewings will be from 6:00 to 8:00 pm, Friday, January 10, 2020, at Russon Mortuary, 295 North Main, Bountiful, Utah, and from 9:30 to 10:30 am, Saturday, at the church prior to the service.

-To send flowers to Darwin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Darwin C. Hansen, please visit our floral store.